hjweds/schematics/README.md

 6. configure TLS cert for the app ingress.

+7. create a certificate manager

+8. upload a certificate and private key to certificate manager

+9. bind the certificate secret to cluster

 # Note

 1. Make sure the address prefix cidr blocks do not overlap with the default ones of the VPC